andrewkboyd/andrewkboyd.github.io/_posts/2019-12-09-homelab-part2.markdown

 ### One Other Thing

-  My brother works in IT as well, and his company gave him an old HP IP KVM that they were retiring, so I have that in the rack as well.
+  A friend works in IT as well, and his company gave him an old HP IP KVM that they were retiring, so I have that in the rack as well.

   ![](/assets/images/homelabpt2/servers-front.jpg)